harryross263/comp421/week4/README.md

+This week we look at more of the lore of feed-forward neural nets (FFNN) - from vanilla back-prop to 'deep nets'.

+# ReLUs versus sigmoids
+`(Tuesday, Marcus - I will be brief)`
+* the vanishing gradients issue
+* ReLUs, and their gradients

 # Convnets
 `(Tuesday, Alex)`
 * Invariance and weight tying
 * What is a convolution?
 * Implementation details: Padding and strides